safespring/docs/content/storage/generalinfo.md

 You will now see a button which says "View Credentials" and if you click that you will be precented with an information screen:

-1. S3 URL: this is the serice point URL to which to direct your S3 Client.
+1. S3 URL: this is the service point URL to which to direct your S3 Client.
 2. EC2 Access Key: the S3 access key
 3. EC2 Secret Key: the S3 secret key